Glass in green buildings

 A green design concept is to facilitate sustainable use of the resources – energy, water and other materials – all through the complete life cycle of the building including its construction.

-Glass is a useful material that has such advantages such as Transparency, Natural Day-lighting, permitting a sky view and Acoustic control, depending on the glazing solution used.
-Glass is a wholly recyclable material.
+Glass is a useful material that has such advantages such as transparency, natural daylighting, permitting a sky view and acoustic control, depending on the glazing solution used.
+Glass is a recyclable material; recycling glazed windows reduces toxic waste improving sustainability in the environment.

-Glass is beloved by architects as well as designers.

-Glass can play a role in accomplishing greater indoor environmental quality and when used carefully can improve energy efficiency, however a measured approach needs to be taken to ensure the building loads are not excessively increased due to solar gain.
+Glass can play a role in accomplishing greater indoor environmental quality and when used carefully, glass can improve energy efficiency; however, a measured approach needs to be taken to ensure the building loads are not excessively increased due to solar gain.
+Glass combines functionality with aesthetic and is therefore used for modernized designs by architects and designers.

 The intent of a green building design is to curtail the demand on non-renewable resources, amplify utilization efficiency of these resources when in use, and augment the reuse, recycling, and consumption of renewable resources.